sherl0g/cli/README.md

 # @sherlog/cli
-> Lightweight unified logs as stream.
+> Unified logs as stream.

+Sherlog CLI is bundled with [Prisma](https://github.com/sherl0g/prisma).
+Feel free to consume the stream with any tool or programming language of your preference.

 ## Installation